lanl/ews/README.md

 Please cite the works if you use the code in your work.

 # Requirement
 The code is written in Fortran.
-Currently, it only support Intel's Fortran compiler, which is freely available through [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html#gs.bed72v) and [Intel HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html#gs.bed5op).
-We have compiled and tested the code with ifx 2024.2.
+Currently, you can use (1) Intel's Fortran compiler, which is freely available through [Intel oneAPI Base Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html#gs.bed72v) and [Intel HPC Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit.html#gs.bed5op).
+We have compiled and tested the code with ifx 2024.2; or (2) GNU gfortran, to compile.
+We have compiled and tested the code with gfortran 14.2.0.

 # Use
 To install,